gogins/csound-extended/README.md

 with your own local build of Csound from the Csound git repository.

-To do this, first build  **and install** csound-extended using the instructions below, including **installing the official Csound packages.**
+To do this, first build  **and install** csound-extended using the instructions below, which automatically **installs the official Csound packages.**
 Run some pieces that use features you need to test your installation.

 Then, clone the Csound Git repository from `https://github.com/csound/csound`,